endless-sky/endless-sky-wiki/wiki/SaveFiles.md

 [clearance]
 ```

 Present if the player has clearance on the current planet.
-Without clerance, planetary services are unavailable.
+Without clearance, planetary services are unavailable.

 ```html
 playtime <time#>